sjbiaga/pisc/README.md

 a last action of a sequence of actions, there is a transition from that to the guard action/prefix.
-But more importantly, upon the expiration of a last action from a sequence of prefixes, if its `end` is a _summation_, the enabled actions of this summation are enabled prior to the next _turn_.
-This contributes and requires that `turning` or the `next turn` is "coherent".
+But more importantly, upon the expiration of a last action from a sequence of prefixes, if its `end` is a _summation_, the enabled actions of this summation are enabled _before_ actions are next to be fired (in parallel).

 Besides the _enabled_ actions, `StochasticPi.scala` is used to create also the _discarded_ actions.
 Each choice corresponds to a set of enabled actions.
 The